 And going on family vacations.

-But we have figured out a way to get FREE family vacations.
+The good news: we figured out a way to get FREE family vacations.
 Every single time.

 What’s our secret?